Boeing KC-46 Pegasus: USAF KC-X program

 In February 2007, Boeing announced it was offering the KC-767 Advanced Tanker for the KC-X, stating that the KC-767 was a better fit than the KC-777 for the requirements.
 In April 2007, Boeing submitted its KC-767 tanker proposal to USAF.
 The KC-767 offered for this KC-X round was based on the in-development 767-200LRF (Long Range Freighter), rather than the -200ER on which Italian and Japanese KC-767 aircraft are based, differing by combining the -200ER fuselage, -300F wing, gear, cargo door and floor, -400ER digital flightdeck and flaps, uprated engines, and "sixth-generation" fly-by-wire fuel delivery boom.

 Boeing submitted its final proposal in January 2008.
 In February 2008, the DoD chose the KC-30 over the KC-767, the USAF subsequently designated it KC-45A.
 Boeing submitted a protest to the United States Government Accountability Office (GAO) in March 2008 and waged a public relations campaign in support of their protest.
 In June, after USAF admissions on bidding process flaws, the GAO upheld Boeing's protest and recommended the contract be rebid.
 In July 2008, Defense Secretary Robert Gates announced that the USAF would reopen bidding, and put the contract into an "expedited recompetition" with Defense Undersecretary John Young in charge of the selection process, not the USAF.
 A draft of the revised RFP was provided to contractors in August 2008 for comments.
 However, in September 2008, the DoD canceled the KC-X solicitation.

-In September 2009, the USAF began a new round of bids with a clearer set of criteria, including reducing the number of requirements from 800 to 373 in an attempt to simplify the process and allow a more objective decision to be made.
+In September 2009, the USAF began a new round of bids with clearer criteria, including reducing the number of requirements from 800 to 373 in an attempt to simplify the process and allow more objective decision making.
 In March 2010, Boeing announced it would bid the KC-767 for the new KC-X round.
 EADS stated in April 2010 it would submit a bid without Northrop Grumman as a U.S. partner.
 Boeing submitted its KC-767 "NewGen Tanker" bid, based on the 767-200 with an improved version of the KC-10's refueling boom, and cockpit displays from the 787, in July 2010.
 Boeing submitted a revised bid in February 2011.

 In addition to the KC-X, observers speculate that a modified KC-46 would be used as the basis of the KC-Y tanker program, the second step of the USAF's three-step tanker renewal plan, as replacing it with something entirely new would likely be too big a risk.
 In September 2016, Air Mobility Command stated that the follow-on KC-Y acquisition program to replace the remaining KC-135s had been abandoned in favor of further KC-46s with upgrades.